Purdue-CS193/homework-0-sawyer-05/index.md

 ## Sawyer's First CS193 Homework

--Using git/github for source control
+- Using git/github for source control
--Only meeting once a week
+- Only meeting once a week
--Learning valuable software skills
+- Learning valuable software skills

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.